xaviachristi/earthquake-monitor/planning/mvp.md

 - Displayed in Dashboard

 ## Subscriptions
-- Subscription service for receiving alerts for earth
+- Subscription service for receiving alerts for earthquakes
 - Needs multiple topics in AWS
 - One topic per interest area (magnitude, location in name)
 - Used to determine what email adresses recieve alerts from what topics